gLuColte/glucolte.github.io/study/infrastructureOsiModel.md

 # OSI Model

-The OSI (Open Systems Interconnection) Model is a conceptual framework that explains how data moves from one device to another across a network.
-It breaks communication into seven layers, each with a specific role—from turning raw electrical signals into bits, all the way up to human-readable applications like web browsers or email.
-By separating these responsibilities, the OSI model makes it easier to design, troubleshoot, and scale networks.
-It supports everything from simple device-to-device communication (like two computers in a LAN) to complex many-to-many interactions across the global internet.
-Each higher OSI layer builds on the services of the layer below, while layers remain functionally independent when viewed side-by-side.
+The **OSI (Open Systems Interconnection) Model** is a conceptual framework that describes how data moves across a network.
+It breaks communication into **seven layers**, each with a distinct role—from physical signals up to human-facing applications.

+By separating responsibilities, the OSI model makes it easier to design, troubleshoot, and scale networks.
+Each higher layer builds on the services of the one below, while remaining logically independent.

+---

+## 1. The 7 Layers

 <table class="study-table">
 <thead>
 <tr>
-<th>OSI Layer</th>
+<th>Layer</th>
 <th>Example Protocols</th>
 <th>Data Unit</th>
 <th>What It Adds / Handles</th>
-<th>Key Details & Examples</th>
+<th>Notes</th>
 </tr>
 </thead>
 <tbody>